psoerensen/gact/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-### An R package for creating a database of Genomic Association of Complex Traits
+### An R Package for Creating a Database of Genomic Association of Complex Traits

 The ***gact*** package is designed for establishing and populating a comprehensive database focused on genomic associations with complex